Skip to content

 • Manual Conflict Resolution: If multiple devices modify the same data simultaneously, Graft will identify the conflict and prompt you for manual arbitration.

 • eidos.space (Official Managed): Zero configuration, just log in to your account.
-Data is stored in an encrypted S3 bucket provided officially, suitable for users seeking convenience.
+Data is stored in an encrypted S3 bucket provided officially for sync, backup, and restore.